sac3g15/CoastSat_noc/README.md

 There are additional parameters (`min_beach_size`, `buffer_size`, `min_length_sl`, `cloud_mask_issue` and `sand_color`) that can be tuned to optimise the shoreline detection in a specific area.

 ### 3.1 Example of how to create a coordinate list at study site
 This section demonstrates a simple way to create a coordinate list of a study area needed for the code above.
 It creates boxes around the coastline which are used as the limits to download a subset of satellite images.
-The coastline can be manually delineated if a small study area is here a country-scale analysis
+The coastline can be manually delineated if a small study area is here a country-scale analysis, likewise, the user can digitise ROI's (smaller than 100km2) instead of following the code below.

 ```diff
 !
 Note:: Google earth Engine has a limited image size of ~100km2 which can be downloaded at a single time.